andino-systems/andinopy/INSTALL.md

 ```
 Change `IO` to `X1` or `XIO` for other Hardware Versions.

-Change `-n  0` if you don't want to install NodeRed.
+* Set -n if you want to install NodeRed.

-Change `-s 0` if you don't want to install Supervisor

-(You will need to set up Andinopy-TCP another way if you still want to use NodeRed).
+* Set -s if you want to install Supervisor (recommended!
+If you choose not to install it, you will need to set up Andinopy-TCP another way if you want to use NodeRed).
+* Set -o if you want to use the OLED display functionality (Andino IO, XIO)
+* Set -t if you want to use a temperature sensor (Andino X1 only!)
+* Set -d if your device has a Nextion Display (Andino Terminal only!)
+* Set -k if your device has a RFID reader/keyboard (Andino Terminal only!)

 ### Manual Installation
 Follow the steps according to your Hardware (IO, XIO or X1)